Skip to product information

 NEIGHBOR ISLANDS:

-Hawaiian Air Cargo
+Alaska Air Cargo

-(All Size Boards) - ETA Usually in two days (Boards can be picked up from the Hawaiian Air Cargo Airport from 7AM in the morning, a day after the board has been sent out.)
+(All Size Boards) - ETA Usually in two days (Boards can be picked up from the Alaska Air Cargo Airport from 7AM in the morning, a day after the board has been sent out.)

 CONTINENTAL USA: SURFBOARD SHIPPING